History UnErased's mission is simple: putting LGBT+ history in its rightful place -- the classroom.

 Educator, curriculum developer, and state policymaker, Steven has spent the last decade in the public education sector working to understand policy development and implementation processes with a focus on yielding more equitable outcomes for all.
 His dissertation was a 2019 finalist for the Dean's Medal for Outstanding Doctoral Work at Northeastern University, which concluded the need for high-quality curriculum materials and professional learning experiences in both pre- and in-service educational settings to achieve more equitable representation of LGBT+ identities in educative communities.
 The purpose of Steven's narrative inquiry study was to understand how teachers' stories reflected the degree in which they give voice or contribute to the silence around LGBT+ inclusive topics in history and the social studies.

-History UnErased's professional development facilitators are highly-skilled educators who weave their K-12 teaching experience into Intersections and Connections Curriculum services.
+History UnErased's professional development facilitators are highly-skilled educators who weave their teaching experience into the intellectual preparation experience and ensure educators are well-prepared to introduce LGBT+ inclusive curriculum with proficiency and confidence.

-Read the NCSS Position Statement on Contextualizing LGBT+ History within the Social Studies Curriculum, co-authored by History UnErased's Executive Director and Board Chair HERE
+Read the NCSS Position Statement on Contextualizing LGBT+ History within the Social Studies Curriculum, co-authored by History UnErased's Executive Director and Director of Professional Learning and Development HERE